ashleytqy/ashleytqy/README.md

-who is your root of trust?
+where is your root of trust now?